h-i-sutton/h-i-sutton.github.io/_posts/2026-01-08-Timeline-2022-Ukraine-Invasion-At-Sea.md

 Jul 10-12: Further Ukrainian strikes on fuel tankers and other logistics vessels in Sea of Avox with OWA-UAVs.

-Jul 12: Ukrainian campaign against fuel logistics in Sea of Azov, operation MOLOCHKA: 7 tankers, 5 dry cargo ships, 2 tugboats and 1 ferry hit.
+Jul 12: Ukrainian campaign against fuel logistics in Sea of Azov, operation MOLOCHKA: 7 tankers, 5 cargo ships, 2 tugboats and 1 ferry hit.

 Jul 13: A transport USV operated by Ukraine's 123rd Territorial Defense Brigade lands an uncrewed ground vehicle (UGV) on Kinburn Spit.
 Likely the first time in history a USV has deployed a UGV.

 Jul 13: Russian OWA-UAV reportedly struck a merchant ship in Odesa.

+Jul 13: Ukrainian campaign against fuel logistics in Sea of Azov, operation MOLOCHKA: 5 tankers, 5 cargo ships, and 1 tugboat.

 Jul 14: Russian jet-powered strike drone (OWA-UAV) struck Tanzanian flagged cargo vessel *Atlas Bey* (IMO: 8302404) off the coast of Odesa.
 A second merchant ship was also reportedly hit near Odesa.